What Is Historical Volatility

 The length of period over which it is measured is a parameter to HV calculation – popular lengths are 20 or 21 trading days (one month), 63 trading days (one quarter) or 252 trading days (one year).

 There are several methods to calculate historical volatility.
 By far the most common is standard deviation of logarithmic returns.

 Formulas and Calculations

-Historical Volatility Calculation – what historical volatility is mathematically, how to calculate it step-by-step using the most common method – the standard deviation of logarithmic returns, how to annualize volatility, and how to calculate historical volatility in Excel.
+Historical Volatility Calculation – what historical volatility is mathematically, how to calculate it step-by-step using the most common method – the standard deviation of logarithmic returns, and how to annualize volatility.

 Historical Volatility Calculator – an Excel calculator of historical volatility using the common method or another popular method – non-centered or zero mean historical volatility.
 The PDF Guide explains historical volatility calculation, the different methods, use, and interpretations in greater detail.